 There are currently no changes for private persons.
 There is no need for you to take any further action.
 For companies, please note the following: the QR-bill will be introduced throughout Switzerland from 30 June 2020.
-There is a transitional period, this will replace red and orange payment slips.
-During the transition, it will be possible to use both current payment slips and the new QR-bill can be used.
+After a transitional period, this will replace red and orange payment slips.
+During the transition, it will be possible to use both current payment slips and QR-bills to issue invoices.

 However, every company that needs to make payments will need to be able to pay its QR-bills with all data elements.
 Companies that issue invoices with payment slips will need to switch their printing templates over accordingly and make sure that their billing system is able to generate the QR codes.

 The need to make such adjustments depends on their hardware and software infrastructure.